D3jag0re/simple-monitoring/README.md

 ## Notes

-- Adding a `trigger.sh` script to spike some resources for alerts
 - Going to use terraform to build droplet
 - Going to use GitHub Actions to do all the initial setup
 - Can then SSH in from there to run trigger or customize etc.